intel/sriov-fec-operator/spec/sriov-fec-operator.md

 If user needs to run operator on SNO (Single Node Openshift), then user should provide ClusterConfigs (which are described in following chapters) with `spec.drainSkip: true` to avoid node draining, because it is impossible to drain node if there's only 1 node.

-## Appendix 2 - SEO Operator for Wireless FEC Accelerators Examples
+## Appendix 2 - SRIOV-FEC Operator for Wireless FEC Accelerators Examples

 ### ACC100 FEC